 Good personal wellness goals shall not stay limited to the usual weight loss goals.
 They should include the different components of your wellness.
 When you consider becoming your best version, it should happen in all areas of your life, not collectively but one aspect of self-improvement at a time.

 When life interferes, it seems like an easy option to throw off your goals.
 The level of your productivity might suffer too.
 Thus, it is important to set smart goals and review them.
 You don’t have to be hard while reviewing your goals.
-As much as you worry about not completing them, don’t forget to celebrate the ones you accomplish.
+As much as you worry about not completing them, don’t forget to celebrate the small wins you accomplish on your journey.

 Setting personal wellness goals impacts every area of your life.
-And you can control this impact by sticking to your goal and fulfilling them.
-Building a preventive lifestyle will help you to live a more intentional life and avoid being at the mercy of medicines or remedies in the future.
+You can control this impact by sticking to your goals and fulfilling them.
+Building a preventive lifestyle will help you live a more intentional life and avoid being at the mercy of medicines or remedies in the future.

-So, let’s see some examples of personal wellness goals that will help to achieve a better life balance and develop a preventive lifestyle in all aspects of your wellness:
+So, let’s see some examples of personal wellness goals that you can aim for yourself to achieve a better life balance and develop a preventive lifestyle in all aspects of your wellness:

 Being mindful is an easy way to start with setting and accomplishing some good personal wellness goals.
 Becoming mindful makes you calmer and improves your mental well-being.
-Mindfulness is about becoming fully aware of your present situation and circumstances.
+Mindfulness is about living in the moment.
+It is about becoming fully aware of your present situation and circumstances.
 It’s about knowing where you are and what you are doing without getting overwhelmed by your surroundings.

 Moving your body doesn’t mean you have to become a gym or fitness freak.
 The goal is to include mobility in your daily routine.
 You can start with simple stretching and slowly move towards intensive workouts depending on your ability to sustain them.
+I have never been a gym person but yoga soothes me.
+It helps to keep me on track with my daily mobility and it makes me more mindful.
 If you have busy working hours, you can also start by including mobility activities like a long walk, a dance class, or playing your favorite outdoor sports.